abourget/blog/content/post/hugo-multilingual-site-support.en.md

 Here are the new config options you can put in your `config`:

 ```
-Multilingual: true
+Multilingual:
-RenderLanguage: en
-DefaultContentLang: en
-LinkLanguages:
+  en:
+    weight: 1
+    other: key1
+  fr:
+    weight: 2
+    other: key2

- - en
+DefaultContentLanguage: en
- - fr
 ```

 `Multilingual` means you enable the Multilingual mode of Hugo.
 It will now render everything under `/en` for English material.

-`RenderLanguage` is the key you change between `config.en.yaml` and `config.fr.yaml`.
-It determines which language this run is going to render.
-You will need to run `hugo` twice (well, once for each language you want to support).

-`LinkLanguages` lists all the languages you want to render links to.
+`Languages` lists all the languages you want to render links to.
 This is to help you out in the templates.
 See below.

 `DefaultContentLang` simply means that if you have `post/welcome.md`, it will assume